Careers

 • Motors/FA Systems/VDV/Controls

 Once you have completed the above steps, you will have taken the necessary steps to prepare for employment as an electrician.
 Electricians often work full-time, and they may work evenings and weekends.
-Inclement weather can also be a factor for electricians whose jobs take them outside.
 There is potential for self-employment as an electrician, especially if you choose to set up your own business in residential construction.
 This may allow more flexibility and scheduling.
 According to the BLS the largest employers of electricians are:

 • Electrical contractors and other wiring installation contractors (65%)